My Neighbour is Doing Work

 Consent or Dissent

-If you have received a Notice about proposed works your neighbours plan to carry out to their property, you are required to respond in writing within 14 days from the date on the Notice.
+If you have received a Notice of proposed works your neighbours plan to undertake, you are required to respond in writing within 14 days from the date of service of the Notice.
 If you would like Help or Advice in responding to any Notice served, please contact us.

 There are two main ways you can respond: